breadboard-ai/breadboard/seeds/llm-starter/README.md

 #### Outputs:

-- `prompts` a string that contains the result of replacing placeholders in the template with values from the inputs.
+- `prompt` a string that contains the result of replacing placeholders in the template with values from the inputs.

 #### Implementation: